Information for Entrants

 Winners in the local competition will be notified by email mid December 2017.
 Award certificates will be presented at the chapter's Competition Awards Celebration Thursday, 16 March 2017.
 Winners who cannot attend the Awards Celebration will receive their certificates by mail.

-Winners in the International Summit Awards (ISA) will be notified before the Society's 64th Annual Conference Technical Communication Summit to be held 7-10 May 2017 at Gaylord National Resort in National Harbor, Maryland.
+Winners in the International Summit Awards (ISA) will be notified before the Society's 65th Annual Conference Technical Communication Summit to be held 20-23 May 2018 at Orlando, Florida.
 ISA Distinguished award winners will be displayed at the Summit.
 ISA Best of Show recipients will be honored on stage during the Summit Honors Reception.
 All winners will be listed in the June issue of the Intercom.

 10 – How do I contact someone if I have other questions?